 Let’s break it down, shall we?
 A decadent layer of brownies.
 Check.
 Topped with luscious marshmallow creme.
 Got it.
 Further added upon by a crunchy peanut butter chocolate mixture (think 100-Grand candy bar or something like unto it).
 Double check.
 Chilled.
 Sliced.
 Devoured.

-These are absolutely 100% my new favorite brownies.
+These are absolutely 100% amazing.
 Not only are they sinful and rich and totally dreamy, they will wow your friends and family and make you a veritable rock star.
 These bars are unique, irresistible and anything with the words ‘killer’ and ‘crunch’ in them deserve to be made immediately, in my humble opinion.

 - 1 12-ounce bag chocolate chips